2025 Canadian Federal Election Odds: Trudeau Resigns

 Who will be the next prime minister of Canada?

-Since the Canadian prime minister is the leader of whichever party has the most seats in the House of Commons, you won't see outright odds to be the next Prime Minister of Canada.
-Current PM Justin Trudeau has been at the helm of the Liberal party since 2013 but his grip on the party is slipping.
+Since the Canadian prime minister is the leader of whichever party has the most seats in the House of Commons, you won't see outright odds to be the next prime minister of Canada.
+Justin Trudeau had been at the helm of the Liberal Party since 2013 but his popularity plummeted over his eight years in power.

-The person most likely to replace Trudeau as the PM is current Conservative party leader Pierre Poilievre.
-Poilievre has promised to limit immigration, cut the carbon tax, ease regulations on resource development, and lower taxes for the average Canadian.
-All with the goal of sparking the economy.
+The person most likely to be the next prime minister is Conservative Party leader Pierre Poilievre.
+Poilievre has promised to limit immigration, cut the carbon tax, ease regulations on resource development, and lower taxes for the average Canadian, all to spark the economy.

-Although, Poilievre doesn't have Trump's cult of personality, he's also a populist conservative and his brand of politics will align better with MAGA polices and likely soften Trump's approach to trade.
+Although Poilievre doesn't have Donald Trump's cult of personality, he's also a populist conservative.
+His brand of politics aligns better with MAGA policies and could soften Trump's stance on trade.

 How many seats does the winning party have to claim in the House of Commons?

 There are 338 seats in the House of Commons and to win the Canadian election a party simply needs to win more seats than any other party.
-However, to win a majority government a party must win at least 170 seats.
+However, a party must win at least 170 seats to obtain a majority government.

 With a majority government, the ruling party can enact legislation without needing to cooperate with opposition parties.
-In the 2015 federal election, Trudeau and the Liberals won a majority with 184.
+In the 2015 federal election, Trudeau and the Liberals won a majority with 184 seats.
 However, that shifted to a minority government with 157 seats in 2019 and 160 in 2021.

 With extremely lopsided odds on which party will win the election, bettors might wait to see what prop markets books will release closer to the election.
 In 2021, there were bets on who would win the popular vote as well as O/U for number of seats won and popular vote percentages.